heutelbeck/sapl-rust/README.md

-# SAPL PDP Implementation in Rust
+# SAPL Implementation in Rust

 ## Prerequisites